aderayevans/blog/fix-ORA-65096-django.md

 }
 ```

-If you meet this error, follow my guild here
+If you meet this error, follow my guide here
 [django.db.utils.DatabaseError: ORA-12505: TNS:listener does not currently know of SID given in connect descriptor](#settings)

 *  Apply the migrations for app (again because we have connected to a new database)